cyb3rn1k0/WorkingWithWorks/frontend/README.md

 # Working with Works - Frontend (React + Vite)

 Optional SPA that consumes the Flask API.
-Matches the Bootstrap styling (blue buttons) used in the report.
+Matches the Bootstrap styling used in the report.

 ## Run